 This page is a printable version of: https://www.redbridgeccg.nhs.uk/News-and-publications/?start=221&rows=10

-Local GPs are urging men in Redbridge to be aware of the symptoms of prostate cancer and visit their doctor if they are worried about the disease.
+As part of prostate cancer awareness month which started on 1 March 2015 local GPs are urging men to get to know the symptoms of prostate cancer and to visit their doctor if they are concerned about the disease.

 For media enquiries for Redbridge Clinical Commissioning Group please email firstname.lastname@example.org or call 020 3688 1216.